Hadhramaut: Islamic

 Islam reached Hadhramaut in c.
 630 after Islamic prophet Muhammad sent Wael bin Hajar as a da'i to the region.
 The tribes of the region and the ancient aristocracy initially resisted the religion for a considerable period with the city of Tarim being the only adopter of the religion.
 Nevertheless, companions of Muhammad like Miqdad ibn Aswad and Islamic military leaders like Qaisabah ibn Kalthum were from the region.

+As part of the Great Arab Expansion, Hadhramis formed a major part of the Arab armies that conquered North Africa and the Iberian Peninsula.
+In the mid-8th century, a preacher from Basra called "Abdullah bin Yahya" arrived in Hadhramaut and established the Ibadhi rite of Islam.
+By the 10th century conflict had erupted between the Hashid and Bakil, the two dominant tribes in the Northern Highlands.
+Sheikh al-Hadi Yahya bin al-Hussain bin al-Qasim ar-Rassi (a sayyid) was called from Medina to settle this affair at Sa'da in 893–897.
+He founded the Zaidi Imamate which reigned until Imam Al-Badr was deposed in 1962.
+In 951 CE, Imam Aḥmad bin `Isā Al-Muhājir arrived from Iraq with a large number of followers, and established the Shafi`i madhab of Sunni Islam (according to majority of historians), which remains dominant in the region.
+A Ribat, or University, was first established in Zabid, in the Tihama, and, later, in Tarim.
+The latter still functions.

 In the 11th century, the Hadhramaut region came under the rule of the Mahdids, who were of Banu Hadhrami origin.
 They established the Qasimi dynasty, which ruled the region for several centuries.

-was reportedly from Hadhramaut.
-Several prophets before them are believed to have dwelt here, including Hud of ʿĀd.
-He is thought to be buried at Qabr Hud.
+15th century

+In 1488, the Kathiris, led by Badr Abu Towairaq, invaded Hadhramaut from the High Yemen and established their state, first in Tarim and then in Seiyun.
+The Kathiris employed mercenaries, mainly Yafa'is from the mountains north-east of Aden.
+About a hundred years after arriving, their momentum was lost.
+The Yafa'is usurped western Hadhramaut and established a separate state based at Al-Qatn.

 Portuguese and Ottoman Influence

 In the 16th century, the Portuguese arrived in Hadhramaut and established several settlements along the southern coast.
 However, their influence was short-lived as the Yemeni Imams managed to drive them out by the 17th century.
 Subsequently, Hadhramaut came under Ottoman influence, and the Ottomans maintained control over the region until the early 20th century.